-Long-term incentives are granted to align the executives' financial interests with those of our stockholders and are historically in the form of RSAs, and stock options.
+Long-term incentives are granted to align the executives' financial interests with those of our stockholders and are in the form of RSAs, PSUs and stock options.
 Awards are made on an individual basis and are not granted at any pre-determined time during the year.
-In 2016, the Compensation Committee used the new addition of performance-contingent equity in the form of PSU as the key form of long-term equity incentive awards provided to our executive officers.